 K in Five: What We Heard

-Kalamazoo College is in the process of writing a strategic plan – a map of thoughtful and intentional priorities to guide the College through the next five years.
+Kalamazoo College is in the process of writing a strategic plan setting forth thoughtful and intentional priorities to guide the College through the next five years.

 Listening to College stakeholders was the first step in a yearlong process that incorporates input from students, faculty, staff, administration, alumni, family and friends, and the Board of Trustees.
 The strength of the plan depends highly on both the quantity and quality of the input received.

-Constituents took part in 12 information gathering sessions, plus students, staff and alumni, family and friends responded to electronic surveys.
+The map is based on information constituents provided in the spring during 12 information gathering sessions; plus students, staff and alumni, family and friends responded to electronic surveys.
 Participants were encouraged to view the College through a broad lens in their responses and discussions.

 Constituents consistently identified the strengths of Kalamazoo College as academic rigor, preparation for graduate/professional school, quality of the faculty, and study abroad and international education.